nguyenhoaiThanhbk2811/SHS-data-PhD-course/README.md

 # SHS-data-PhD-course
-This all data for SHS project in PhD course
+This is all data for SHS project in PhD course